go-getopt/go-getopt/Readme-EN.md

 ## Subcommand

-Subcommand support is **unnecessary**.
+Subcommand support is **unnecessary**, in my opinion.
 In shell, you could combine multiple scripts to handle your need, and so does go.
 Take `git push -f origin master` as an example.

 Shell